nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
 1. When a command is executed, it will communicate with `Model` to add the command to the command history.
-1. The command will also communicate with `Model` to perform other operations (e.g. to delete a person).<br>
+1. The command will also communicate with `Model` to perform other operations (e.g. to delete an elderly).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.